microsoft/pxt-arcade/docs/skillmap/jungle/jungle4.md

-## Finished
+## Finale

 **Play your game and see how many points you can get.**

 ---

-When you're done playing, click **Done** to return to the main page to learn how to add additional consequences for your explosives.
+When you're done playing, click **Done** to return to the main page to find out how to add additional consequences for your explosives!